 The easiest Japanese Language Proficiency Test (JLPT), N5, measures an elementary level of language proficiency.
-This exam tests simple reading and listening abilities of some basic Japanese.
+This exam tests the simple reading and listening abilities of some basic Japanese.

 It tests literary knowledge of approximately 100 kanji, as well as hiragana and katakana (two sets of the same phonetics written in different characters).
 Students should master their reading skills in hiragana and katakana to successfully pass the N5.
 It tests literary proficiency in both, despite the fact that hiragana is used more frequently in Japanese than katakana.
 The N5 tests literacy of about 100 kanji used in the most basic level of typical expressions and sentences.
 Most of these kanji will be shown on the test with furigana, which shows the phonetics of the kanji above it in hiragana (EX: 山(やま)).
 Knowing the phonetic sound of the kanji is not as important as knowing what it means.

-The listening section of the N5 tests one’s ability to comprehend short conversations about day to day topics in familiar situations.
+The listening section of the N5 tests one’s ability to comprehend short conversations about day-to-day topics in familiar situations.
 The audio is spoken at a slow pace so that necessary information is identifiable to test takers.
 Since this is the easiest test, the topics will be limited to simple scenarios that utilize typical expressions that are taught at the beginner level.

 Students who have studied introductory Japanese likely have textbooks from their course of study.
 Most of these textbooks have audio CDs attached.
 Using these as study tools is highly recommended – the conversations in these CDs are a basic guideline for what the listening section of the N5 will be like.